arista-channel/acws/docs/wired/a01_lab.md

     === "Step 3"

-        Validate your `Inband Management Subnet` and `Inband Management VLAN` match your assigned pod number.
+        Validate your `Inband Management Subnet` and `Inband Management VLAN` match your assigned pod number, this will already be configured for you.

         - **Subnet**: `10.1.#.0/24` where `#` is the pod number
         - **VLAN**: `1##` where `#` is the pod number